Border Gateway Protocol

 BGP configuration overview

 The FRR configuration files can be found in the /etc/frr/ directory.
-Each routing protocol is handled by a specific frr daemon (e.g. bgpd, ripd or eigrpd) and can be configured via a specific configuration file.
+Each routing protocol is handled by a specific frr daemon (e.g. bgpd, ripd or eigrpd) and can be configured via the frr.conf configuration file.
 To get started with BGP, we first need to enable the corresponding daemon bgpd in /etc/frr/daemons by replacing the default no with yes.

 ...